 The main symptoms of covid-19 are a new, continuous cough and/or a high temperature.
 If you are displaying any of these symptoms, you should self-isolate immediately.
 Be sure to read the current NHS advice on covid-19.

-All information correct as of 22/05/20.
+All information correct as of 20/11/20.
 We will work to ensure this document is updated with the latest information.
-If you have any further questions, please leave them in the comments below and we will do our best to answer them.

 Covid-19: Important Customer Update